Answers you can trust. The exact source of each term or phrase is provided.

 Individual with a Disability top ^

-Has a physical or mental impairment which substantially limits one or more of such person's major life activities;
+(i) A physical or mental impairment that substantially limits one or more major life activities of such individual;

 A person with a disability.
 See "disability." - OFCCP Compliance Manual